litoco/AndroidDocs/jetpack-compose/README.md

 # Jetpack Compose
-This file will contain details about all the content that I find interesting in [Jetpack Compose](https://developer.android.com/jetpack/compose) library of android.
+This directory will contain details about [Jetpack Compose](https://developer.android.com/jetpack/compose) library of android.